This story was originally published January 6, 2023. It has been updated with new information.

 Will pregnant people in ban states also have access to the medication?

-Though this is a major step for abortion access across the country, 18 states (like Alabama, South Dakota, and Tennessee, among many others) currently require pregnant people to receive abortion pills in person and prohibit the use of telemedicine to prescribe medication abortion.
+Though this is a major step for abortion access across the country, 15 states currently require pregnant people to receive abortion pills in person and prohibit the use of telemedicine to prescribe medication abortion.
 This requirement means that pharmacies in those states won’t be allowed to provide abortion pills to patients there for now.
-As the New York Times explains, “abortion bans or restrictions would make it illegal or very difficult for pharmacies to provide abortion pills.”
 But there are many online services now available that allow pregnant people in those states to still have access to these pills via mail.
-And this week, the Justice Department issued an opinion saying that the U.S. Postal Service can deliver abortion pills even to states that have banned or heavily restricted abortion.

 How did this change happen?